Just like other major surgeries, after a hysterectomy women will have to deal with pain.

 Ovarian cysts always need a closer examination.
 The majority of these cysts are harmless but there is always a small risk that they twist, burst or contain cancerous cells.
 Ovarian cancer in the early stages has few and vague symptoms.

-More specific symptoms such as bloating, persistent pelvic pain and being nauseous, usually develop in later stages, when the cancer has already spread.
+More specific symptoms such as bloating, persistent pelvic pain and being nauseous, usually develop in later stages, when cancer has already spread.

 6. Painful joints after hysterectomy